Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 and changed the display of graduates data of a company to display statistics directly on a card for an easier overview.
 We also added a graduates page with a chart displaying how many applications and interviews it takes on average to get a job offer.

+As user experience improvement we implemented role and city filters on the job page and displayed further statistics about average numbers of applications and interviews on member basis.

 ## Setup
 In order to run this App please ensure you have the server running as well.